rak-n-rok/Krake/docs/dev/kubernetes-application-controller.rst

 Step 0 (Optional)
 ------

-If the resource is defined by the TOSCA template file or URL or by CSAR archive URL, the controller translates the given TOSCA or CSAR to the Kubernetes manifest file if possible, see :ref:`dev/tosca:TOSCA`.
+If the resource is defined by the TOSCA template file, an URL or a CSAR archive URL, the controller translates the given TOSCA or CSAR file to the Kubernetes manifest file if possible, see :ref:`dev/tosca:TOSCA`.

 The result of translation is stored in ``spec.manifest``.